Which IEP Tests will look for Executive Functioning Deficits?

 Tower of Hanoi-This test measures: The ability to plan, sequence, and organize information for problem-solving.
 It also assesses working memory and inhibitory control (hey, there it is again!).
-Planning, sequencing , and organizational skills are key to following directions and completing tasks and assignments efficiently.
+Planning, sequencing skills, and organizational skills are key to following directions and completing tasks and assignments efficiently.

-Does your child have long, convoluted and disjointed conversations?
-Yep, planning, organizing and sequencing are important conversational skills too.
+Does your child have long, convoluted, and disjointed conversations?
+Yep, planning, organizing, and sequencing are important conversational skills too.
 We think of school assignments and projects, but it permeates all aspects of life.

-WISC (Wechsler Intelligence Test for Children)-Two subtypes, the digit span and the spatial span of this test are used to test working memory.
+WISC (Wechsler Intelligence Test for Children)-Two subtypes, the digit span and the spatial span of this test is used to test working memory.
 While the digit (number) span tests spoken working memory i.e. capability to store spoken information, the spatial (position in space) span is used to assess visual working memory i.e. capacity to store what is seen.
-For digit span, the child has to repeat the digits presented by the assessor in a reverse manner e.g. 1,2,3 as 3,2,1 and for spatial span, the child is required to touch some blocks in a reverse order as compared to the assessor.
+For digit span, the child has to repeat the digits presented by the assessor in a reverse manner e.g. 1,2,3 as 3,2,1 and for spatial span, the child is required to touch some blocks in reverse order as compared to the assessor.

 Wisconsin Card Sorting Test-Not to be confused with the WISC, this assessment is for children aged 7 and above.
 It tests a child’s ability to shift from one task to another.
-This test also assesses formation of ideas and thoughts.
+This test also assesses the formation of ideas and thoughts.
 This executive function allows kids to shift their attention and move from one task or situation to another.
-This type of flexible thinking helps kids see new ways of doing things, or try something else when the first approach doesn’t work.
+This type of flexible thinking helps kids see new ways of doing things or try something else when the first approach doesn’t work.

-Woodcock Johnson-The Woodcock Johnson has a subtest that focuses on working memory.
-The WJ is divided into “clusters” so within the oral language clusters, you will find sections on:
+Woodcock Johnson-The Woodcock-Johnson has a subtest that focuses on working memory.
+The WJ is divided into “clusters” so, within the oral language clusters, you will find sections on:

 - Following Directions